jupyterlab/jupyterlab-data-explorer/README.md

 We depend on the JupyterLab core using [git subtree](https://manpages.debian.org/testing/git-man/git-subtree.1.en.html) so that TypeScript can read the sources to see the most recent type definitions.

 This is instead of adding this as a package inside JupyterLab, which is a bit messy.
+This is done for you transparently in the `binder/postBuild` file.